bblette1/bblette1.github.io/_publications/AJPM-1.md

 ---
-title: " Changes in school district physical activity and nutrition policy environments: A latent class analysis of the School Health Policy and Practices Study"
+title: " Changes in school district physical activity and nutrition policy environments: A latent class analysis of the School Health Policy and Practices Study*"
 collection: publications
 permalink: /publication/AJPM-1
 date: 2019-05-01
-venue: 'American Journal of Preventive Medicine (in revision)'
 ---

+American Journal of Preventive Medicine (in revision)

 ### Abstract